 Final Thoughts: Mayday #1

 The team of de Campi, Parker, and Blond have put together a strong first issue of Mayday #1.
 The superb writing complemented by the amazing artwork culminate to tell a thrilling Cold War story.
-As a result, I imagine most people who pick up the first issue will not hesitate to put this whole series on their pull list.
-In fact, I would imagine, they made that decision before they even finished the first issue.
-I am sure they did so when they reached the cliffhanger at the end!
+As a result, I imagine most people who pick up the first issue will not hesitate to put the whole series on their pull list.
+In fact, I would imagine they made that decision before they even finished the first issue.
+I know I did.

 Mayday #2 will reach your favourite comic book store on December 14, 2016.